 The are so many benefits to using sign language with young children as a learning tool.
 But if you’ve never studied ASL, it can be a little overwhelming!
 Which signs should I start with?
 How do I learn to do the signs?
 How do I introduce them to the classroom?
 Am I qualified to teach this?

 Teaching American Sign Language When You’re a Student Yourself

 It’s ok if you are learning the signs right along with your students – that’s fine!
 You don’t have to be fluent to introduce the basics.
-Just as you don’t have to be fluent in Spanish to teach that rojo = red, you can teach some basic ASL vocabulary in your classroom with just a handful of signs in your repertoire.
+Just as you don’t have to be fluent in Spanish to teach your students that rojo = red, you can teach some basic ASL vocabulary in your classroom with just a handful of signs in your repertoire.
 Just be prepared… your little ones will get the hang of signing quickly and start asking you the signs for more items once they get the hang of it…so be prepared to ramp up your learning too.